English Summary

 Relation to Occupational Therapy

 Occupational therapy has long understood people through the relationship between occupation, participation, environment, health, and social justice.
-ETIC 2.0 extends this perspective to an age in which AI, sensors, data platforms, digital devices, and institutions are becoming part of the care environment.
+ETIC 2.0 proposes a way to connect this perspective to an age in which AI, sensors, data platforms, digital devices, and institutions are becoming part of the care environment.

 Read More